jucardwell/remote-sensing-hazards/other_pages/lab1.md

 You will submit your GEE script, your .csv file, and your completed lab report.
 Your lab report should be approximately 500 words.
+You should cite your sources in APA format and include at least 1 peer-reviewed article.